Strike-Analytics-Fleet/portfolio/README.md

 ## Awards and Recognition
-- 4.0 GPA for Associates of Arts in INformation Technology
+- 4.0 GPA for Associates of Arts in Information Technology
 - 3.98 GPA, Summa Cum Laude for Bachelor of Science in Project Management
 - 3.6 GPA for Masters of Science in Data Science
 - 2013 Employee of the Year at BNSF & multiple BNSF Achievement awards for various projects